MarkusHarnusek/USRTG/README.md

 - Press the `✕` button or the `Escape` key to close the panel.

 This script is useful for debugging and monitoring live data streams in real-time.

+# License

+This project is licensed under the MIT license.
+See the license for more.